Last Updated on

 Additionally, there are three account types.
 These are the retirement accounts, taxable accounts, and the checking account with debit card.

 They do charge a small account fee in addition to other Roth IRA fees.
 Compared to other investment apps, their portfolio options are a bit limited.
-For smaller account balances, they could also charge you a percentage of monthly trading fees.
+For lower account balances, they could also charge you a percentage of monthly trading fees.

 Get started with Acorns today.